 In December 2013, the Museum conducted oral histories with two of the former high-school students who were part of the group that had organized the prom: Maréshia Rucker and Quanesha Wallace.
 Quanesha said that, right from the start, there was opposition to the idea of an integrated prom: “When we were trying to get it started, some people didn’t like the idea and they were ripping down our signs and you know…it was just bad vibes.”
 Maréshia remembered that many teachers also gave organizers a hard time, saying: “Senior year was a trip – it was a struggle….
 A lot of teachers wouldn’t even talk to me.”

 Maréshia, Quanesha and their friends continued to push ahead despite such challenges.
-Then, everything changed when they created a Facebook page for the prom, entitled “Love Has No Color: Integrated Prom.”
+Then, everything changed when they created a Facebook page - will open in a new tab for the prom, entitled “Love Has No Color: Integrated Prom.”
 Maréshia had originally created the page simply to communicate with her fellow high-school seniors about the event, but within the first four days, the page was getting thousands of hits and receiving hundreds of messages of support from all over the world.
 Ultimately, the integrated prom page received over 28,000 “likes” and the organizing committee raised over $15,000 in donations for the prom.

 Despite the success of fundraising efforts, many white parents still chose to go ahead with their privately held segregated prom.
 Maréshia stood outside that prom and watched as many of her white classmates attended the segregated event.
 She remembers it as perhaps the most difficult part of her prom experience.
 She was seeing friends she had grown up with choose to exclude her because of her skin colour: “It really hurt my feelings because it’s like, wow.
 That was kind of a ‘This is really what you think of me?’ moment….
 I was speechless, and I never have nothing to say.”

 Despite all the obstacles and divisions in the community, Maréshia and Quanesha agreed that the prom, held on April 27, 2013, was a tremendous success.
 “Being at the prom felt like a life-changing moment,” Quanesha said, “It was so magical.”
 For Maréshia, it was a small step towards a better world: “The most rewarding part was when everybody toasted…and we basically toasted to change in general.
 I think that was the happiest moment.”
 It was a moment that did bring real change to a small community.
-The following year – exactly 60 years after the U.S. Supreme Court ordered the integration of all segregated schools in America – Wilcox County High School held a school-sponsored year-end prom.
+The following year – exactly 60 years after the U.S. Supreme Court ordered the integration of all segregated schools in America – Wilcox County High School held a school-sponsored year-end prom - will open in a new tab.
 As an official school event, the prom was open to all students.

 As part of its exhibit examining the student activism that led to the Wilcox County High School integrated prom, the Museum displays a prom dress and a tuxedo that were worn to that first prom in 2013.
 The tuxedo, worn by organizer Brandon Davis, and the dress, worn by Maréshia Rucker, stand as a reminder that taking action for human rights isn’t just something prime ministers and presidents can do – it’s something everyone can do, by using their particular skills and abilities to create positive change in their own communities.